prajzwal08/demo-repo/README.md

 localhost:YYYY
 ```

+I prefer using VS Code, and you can connect using the following steps:

+1. First, ensure that you have VS Code installed on your local machine.

+2. Follow the instructions provided in the link [here](https://carleton.ca/scs/2023/vscode-remote-access-and-code-editing/) to set up remote access and code editing using VS Code.

+3. Once set up, you can connect to your remote server using VS Code by following the instructions outlined in the link.

+4. This method allows you to seamlessly edit code and access files on your remote server directly from your local VS Code environment.

 Replace YYYY with the port number you chose for your local machine.
 This should open Jupyter Lab in your browser, allowing you to work with notebooks remotely.